rkuma183/wilsonmar.github.io/_posts/2017-05-09-selenium-setup.md

 ### Read CSV files

-   So your Selenium Java code can read CSV files:
+   To get your Selenium Java code to read CSV files:

    Specify the dependency in Maven, Ant, etc. or